vilmamuco/ros2-exercises/src/exercise3/readme.md

 ## Running the exercise inside the Docker container

-Once the container is running, you will need to run four components inside this single container: Gazebo, ArduSub, Mavros and the ROS2 node controlling the robot.
+Once the container is running, you will need to run four components inside this single container: Gazebo, ArduSub, Mavros and the ROS 2 node controlling the robot.
 There are two different ways of doing so: using a launch file or manually.

 ### How to run everything in two terminals, using a launch file